Things I’ve Learned Along the Way

-I am frequently asked what it takes to be a successful, yet balance, businesswoman.
+I am frequently asked what it takes to be a successful, yet balanced, businesswoman.
 For me, the answer lies in the definition of success.
 Success, as I define it, is the continual expansion of knowledge, happiness, fulfillment and progression toward the next goal.
 Success doesn’t have a destination per se, but it does have forward movement.
 Purpose and goals are a powerful combination for success.

 There are fundamental characteristics, I believe, that apply to every aspect of life.
 If your business life teeters on the edge of ethical, then some part of your personal life likely does, as well.
 If you find it difficult to have direct conversations at work, there is probably a similar situation at home.

 Here are a few things I’ve learned along the way.
 I hope it helps you in your journey.

 Define your boundaries.
 Know (and be able to communicate) what you do and do not stand for.
 Know what you will and will not do, regardless of the perceived reward.
 I stand for persistence, consistency, ethical behavior, moral goodness, fairness and love.